bakpakin/Fennel/reference.md

 may be used to separate digits for readability.
 Non-ASCII digits are not yet supported.

-The syntax for strings uses double-quotes `"` around a string.
+The syntax for strings uses double-quotes `"` around the string's contents.
 Double quotes inside a string must be escaped with backslashes.
 The syntax for these is [the same as Lua's][6], except that strings may contain newline characters.
-Single-quoted or long bracket (aka multi-line) strings are not supported.
+Single-quoted or long bracket strings are not supported.

 Fennel has a lot fewer restrictions on identifiers than Lua.
 Identifiers are represented by symbols, but identifiers are not